robertDurst/robertdurst.github.io/_posts/tech/2022-04-09-A-New-Adventure.md

 Here is how I'd answer:
 1. TBH I don't know a ton about the founders, but I do believe in the product and the mission, so let's give this a 0.5
 2. I will be able to own some perf things, so definitely a 1.
-3. I get to work with an old manager, and a few others that seem like awesome coworkers based on my interview conversations, so also a 1.
+3. I get to work with an old manager, and a few others that seem like awesome coworkers based on my interview conversations, thus this is also a 1.

-Thus, we get somewhere between a 2 and 3, *passing this test*.
+So, we get somewhere between a 2 and 3, *passing this test*.

 **Mentor:** is this an outsized opportunity?